Republican Party of Pasco County 2023 REC Meeting Dates

 If you would like to be a part of a social/political club where like-minded people meet and share thoughts, ideas, and solutions, please see our “Republican Clubs” page by navigating to “Get Involved” at the top of this page and then click on “Republican Clubs”.
 If you would like to be a part of the Republican Executive Committee as a Precinct Committeeperson navigate to the tab at the top of the page “Get Involved” and then click on “Join the REC”.
-On the “Join the REC” page we explain the functions of Precinct Committee people and provide you a link to complete the necessary forms that need to be complete.
+On the “Join the REC” page we explain the functions of Precinct Committee people and provide you a link to complete the necessary forms.
 The completed forms can be brought to our monthly meeting which is every third Thursday of the month and is held at the Myrtle Lake Baptist Church – 2017 Reigler Road in Land O’Lakes.
-The doors open at 6pm and the meeting starts promptly at 630pm.
+The doors open at 6:00pm and the meeting starts promptly at 6:30pm.

 Precinct Committee members are the true backbone of the Republican Party in Pasco County and can be very impactful by canvasing their precinct to get information out, helping with registration efforts, and by finding other Republicans that would be interested in becoming more involved.

 Thank you for stopping by our page.
-If you have any comments or suggestion regarding the website please email me at firstname.lastname@example.org
+If you have any comments or suggestions regarding the website please email me at email@example.com

 James Mallo, Chair

 Republican Party of Pasco